-All teachers and support staff who work with the pupil will be made aware of their needs, the outcomes sought, the support provided, and any teaching strategies or approaches that are
+All teachers and support staff who work with the pupil will be made aware of their needs, the outcomes sought, the support provided, and any teaching strategies or approaches that are required.
+We will regularly review the effectiveness of the support and interventions and their impact on the pupil's progress.

-5.5 Supporting pupils moving between phases and preparing for adulthood
+5. Supporting pupils moving between phases and preparing for adulthood

 We will share information with the school, college, or other setting the pupil is moving to.
-We will agree with parents and pupils which information will be shared as part of this.
+We will agree with parents/carers and pupils which information will be shared as part of this.

-The SENCO will be involved in providing information to schools and Post-16 provisions that pupils transition to, in order to support their integration and enhance the opportunity of being successful.
+The SENCO will be involved in providing information to schools and post-16 provisions that pupils transition to, in order to support their integration and enhance the opportunity of being successful.

-5.6 Our approach to teaching pupils with SEND
+6. Our approach to teaching pupils with SEND